potatoes-code/ICS-OT-security/README.md

-Series of scenarios to simulate real-world adversary behavior.
+Series of scenarios include identifying an alert, hypothesis formulation then result.